ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 Multiple measurements can be set to allow for subgroup measurement analysis.
 By default, the number of measurements is 1.

 #### UNITS
 Use the dropdown to specify the engineering units for the sample.
 To add a new unit, enter it in the dropdown and select the **Create:** option that becomes visible.
+A unit can be deleted by clicking the Delete <DeleteIcon fontSize="small" sx={{color: "#a72525"}} /> button to the right of the units dropdown.
+If you attempt to delete a unit that is being used, an error will be thrown.

 #### FORMAT
 Specify a formatting reference for the data recorded in this check item.